danielpalme/ReportGenerator/src/Readme.txt

 5.3.0.0

-    * New: Azure DevOps task: Added new setting "publishCodeCoverageResults" This allows to publish report in 'Code Coverage' tab directly.
+    * New: Azure DevOps task: Added new setting "publishCodeCoverageResults".
+This allows to publish report in 'Code Coverage' tab directly.
            Makes the 'PublishCodeCoverageResults' task obsolete.
     * New: #662: Added ability to filter by coverage in Html reports
     * New: #667: Added new report type 'MarkdownAssembliesSummary'